BEWARE! SOME DIETS CAN KILL YOU EVEN THAT YOU LOOSE WEIGHT

 The research, the researchers explain, was not about obesity, but about “poor quality” diets that damage the heart and cause cancer.
 What diets cause more damage?

-About 10 of the 11 million dietary-related deaths were due to cardiovascular disease, which explains why salt is such a serious problem.
+About 10 of the 11 million dietary-related deaths were because of cardiovascular disease, which explains why salt is such a serious problem.

-Too much salt raises blood pressure, which in turn increases the risk of heart attacks and strokes.
+Too much salt raises blood pressure, which increases the risk of heart attacks and strokes.

 Salt can also have a direct effect on the heart and blood vessels, which can cause heart failure.

-“Our research shows that having a poor diet increases the risk of cancer and obesity, which further increases the risk of 12 different types of cancer.”
+“Our research shows that having a poor diet increases the risk of cancer and obesity, which further increases the risk of 12 different cancer.”

 More nuts and seeds?